saicone/types/README.md

   3. Other `Enum` by extracting ordinal value.
 * `java.util.Collection<E>` - Can be any Java object that implements `Collection`
 * `java.util.Map<K, V>` - Can be any Java object that implements `Map`
+  1. `Map`
+  2. `Iterable` object which its elements will be converted into keys and values.

 (The type parameters `E`, `K` and `V` can be any supported type)